How To Stop Rescuing The People You Love

 How To Stop Rescuing The People You Love And Start Supporting Them Instead

-Do you find yourself taking responsibility for other people's happiness?
-It could be a partner, friend, family member, or even a colleague.
-It's not at all uncommon to feel driven to please others in order to earn acceptance and approval.
-It's something that many of us learn in childhood when there's a good reason to want to please others and earn their approval.
+Maybe you find yourself taking responsibility for other people's happiness?
+It could be with a partner, friend, family member, or even a colleague.
+It's not at all uncommon to feel driven to please others.
+Rescuing is something that many of us learn in childhood when there's a good reason to want to please others and earn their approval.

 A lot of people find themselves drifting into the rescuer role.
 It may be with one particular person, or type of person, or it may be with everyone.
 Typical examples may be a family member who wants a lot of your time, an adult child who’s always asking for money, a demanding teenager, or a partner who just can’t seem to manage daily tasks without your help.
 Maybe you recognise one of these situations, or similar in your own life?